 Please note, the searchroom can be accessed by wheelchair users, but please contact us in advance if you have any specific requirements.

-- Arrivals AFTER 11am should use Black Rod's Garden Entrance (marked 11 on this map ( PDF 537 KB)), the public entrance nearest to the Victoria Tower on the west front of the Houses of Parliament.
-Explain to security staff and Visitor Assistants that you have an appointment in the Archives; a Visitor Assistant will escort you to the Archives searchroom.
+Visitors to the Parliamentary Archives should use Black Rod's Garden Entrance (marked 11 on this map ( PDF 537 KB)).
+This is the public entrance nearest to the Victoria Tower on the west front of the Houses of Parliament.
+Explain to the Security Staff that you have an appointment at the Archives and show your Photographic ID.
+You will then go through airport-style security screening on entry to the building and should allow at least 15 minutes for this.
+After security screening go into the waiting area and speak to the Visitor Assistant who will escort you to the Archives searchroom.

 Opening Hours and Closure Dates